 Admission to one of the MSc or MA programmes of the Faculty of Archaeology (this course is open to all Archaeology MA and MSc students).

-The course will start with 2 introductory lectures on central concepts in material culture theory, focusing on raw material procurement, production techniques, use and discard.
+The course will start with 2 introductory lectures on central concepts in material culture theory, such as materiality, chaînes opératoires, and object biographies/itineraries.
+How do we operationalise these concepts and tools and analytical approaches that are at our disposal?

-For each stage in the artefact’s life history, current theoretical concepts and analytical approaches will be discussed.
-The course will then focus on the theme of craft and craft organisation and will also involve presentations of students, museum visits and some film viewings.
+The course will then focus on craft and craft organisation and will also involve presentations by students, museum visits and some film viewings.